 North Carolina law doesn’t limit the quantity of hemp flower you are allowed to purchase at once.

 You don’t need a license to purchase hemp flower for your personal needs if you live in North Carolina.
-But, if you want to process, transport, or sell hemp flower you have to get a license.
+But, if you want to grow hemp, you’ll need a license.

 Yes, it is legal to possess, manufacture, transport, sell and buy lawfully produced hemp in North Carolina.